-Growth can’t happen on its own, but setting up reliable systems, and leaning into available technology, gets you pretty close.
+Growth can’t happen on its own, but setting up reliable systems and leveraging available technology can help immensely.

 As you get to know your customers personally, you’ll uncover more details about their hobbies, interests, family, goals, and challenges.
-Perhaps you discover that a personal line customer of yours is launching their own company soon, which opens up opportunities to add business lines.
+Perhaps you discover that a personal line customer of yours is going to launch their own company, which opens up opportunities to add business lines.
 While catching up with a personal auto line customer, they mention they are on the hunt to buy their first home, which opens up a conversation about adding a homeowners policy.

 Tip 3: Teach.
 Teach.
 Teach.

-Make it a priority to educate your clients on available products and potential risks they may not have considered.
+Make it a priority to educate your customers on available products and potential risks they may not have considered.
 Clients look to you for guidance, as most of them don’t know about the risk management products they need.
-If you wait for them to ask you, you’re likely missing out.

 The more you can help them understand their policies, options, risks, and benefits, the more informed they will be regarding the options available to them.
 Without client education, you are inadvertently closing off potential streams of revenue.